sf-wdi-14/notes/lectures/week-8/_1_monday/dawn/ajax-and-apis.md

 ---

 ###Considering a Backend vs a Frontend API request
-1) Ping the 3rd party API from the frontend
+* Ping the 3rd party API from the frontend

+or

-2) Ping the app's controller from the frontend, which in turn pings the 3rd party API
+* Ping the app's controller from the frontend, which in turn pings the 3rd party API

-Differences:
+What are the differences to consider?

-* Obfuscation of API keys
+* Obfuscation of API keys is more difficult from the front end
-* CSRF issues
-* Preference of 3rd party
+* Issues regarding cross domain requests which may be [CSRF](http://guides.rubyonrails.org/security.html#cross-site-request-forgery-csrf).
+* Does your 3rd party API have a helpful libary for either the front-end, back-end, or both?

 ---